 How to Clean your Mild Steel Hotplate

 Heatlie recommends you scrape your mild steel hotplate clean with a wallpaper scraper or heavy-duty spatula after each use.
 We DO NOT recommend scrubbing down after each use to make the plate shiny as the fat or oil residue protects the plate against corrosion.
+All you need to do is remove loose debris and scraps of food to avoid attracting pests.
+Similar to a wok, or a cast iron pan, you need to leave the residual oils, fat, juices and marinades on there to protect the plate.

 My Plate is Rusty, What Do I Do?